Plavala/CBHW-W2-Oscar-Portfolio/README.md

 Contributions and help was provided from the following:
 - Instructor: Trey Eckels
 - Classmate: Molly Gove
-- Roomate: Braondon Van Le
+- Roomate: Brandon Van Le
 - The last homework "code refactor"
 - the last homework "code refactor" a 2nd time for the fact it was my base.